prosperomage/repo-practice/README.md

 # repo-practice
-practice for the github youtube video
+practice for the github youtube video, plus soame addtions.